Date: April 14, 2020

-Do mediation for at least 30 mins each day.
+Do meditation for at least 30 mins each day.

 Maintaining mental health is essential to measure when people are facing anxiety and stress.

-To take care of self; eat healthy and balanced meals, do yoga, creative activity, and breathing exercises.
+To take care of self; eat healthy and balanced meals, do yoga, do a creative activity, and do breathing exercises.

-Avoid emotional eating and anxiety; take deep breaths and don not overeat and help release stress and boredom.
+Avoid emotional eating and anxiety; take deep breaths and do not overeat and help release stress and boredom.

 If anyone has a kid/s at home, prepare kids' friendly, healthy recipes, and involve kids to make delicious foods and assist them.

-Encourage the family to walk in the neighbourhood only with maintaining the social distance.
+Encourage the family to walk in the neighborhood only with maintaining social distancing.
 (At least 6 feet/2 mt).

 Get plenty of sleep.